How To Start Online Marketplace Business In 2021?

 Yet the platform itself is fully functional e-commerce.
 Thus when counting how much does it cost to build a marketplace website the owner needs to count in:

-Disk space - all the offers from merchants, comments, photos, videos and any other material that support the transactions stacks up.
+Disk space - all the offers from merchants, comments, photos, videos, and any other material that support the transactions stacks up.
 In the long run, the amount can be astonishing.
-The best proof is that the world’s largest retailer and marketplace (Amazon) launched cloud business (Amazon Web Service) to leverage own experiences in another field.
+The best proof is that the world’s largest retailer and marketplace (Amazon) launched a cloud business (Amazon Web Service) to leverage own experiences in another field.

 Transferring the data - marketplaces generate traffic in the same manner as a typical e-commerce business.

 Ongoing PR and marketing costs - keeping popularity is also about generating enough buzz around the company.
 Thus running a marketplace, especially one that is not dominant on the market, requires constant investments in marketing and PR.

 Maintenance and updates - the marketplace needs to be up-to-date with all the new technologies used on the market to provide merchants with all the tools to reach their target audience.
 Marketplace with no mobile app with proper features is useless.
 There are new technologies coming in the near future and the marketplace needs to be hardened against them.

 All of these increase with the business growing, as the platform needs to keep the potential users informed on the provided services.